Yalla – Knowing it all for families in Abu Dhabi

 An important area we want to focus on is not just the early years where there is quite an abundance now of activities, but what to do with teens so they are not simply spending all their time inside hanging out at the mall.

-BG: What advice could you give to aspiring entrepreneurs?
+OG: What advice would you give to aspiring entrepreneurs?

 Thank you so much to Jane & Tamsin for taking time in their busy schedules to talk to Our Globetrotters.
 We here at Globetrotters HQ are certainly looking forward to seeing the January edition, and we love keeping up with all the latest news and events around Abu Dhabi via the YALLA FACEBOOK page.